tiprankstipranks

 Competition - Risk 1

-Markets for insurance products and services are highly competitive and subject to rapid technological change, and we may be unable to compete effectively.
+Markets for insurance products and services are highly competitive and subject to rapid technological advancement, and we may struggle to compete effectively.

-We offer our insurance products and services in a highly competitive market characterized by (i) consumer and business price sensitivity, (ii) aggressive price competition, and (iii) improvements based on performance characteristics and large data sets.
-These factors can compact underwriting margins, new products and services, evolving industry standards, and rapid adoption of technological advancements.
+We offer our insurance products and services in a highly competitive market characterized by (i) consumer and business price sensitivity and (ii) aggressive price competition based on performance characteristics, insights gained through larger data sets, and rapid adoption of technological advancements.
+These factors can compress underwriting margins, impact new products and services, and evolve industry standards.
 Our ability to compete depends heavily on our timely and consistent introduction of innovative new products and services.
 We face substantial competition from a wide range of property and casualty insurance companies for customers, distribution partners, and employees.
 Competitors include public, private, and mutual insurance companies.
 Many competitors are larger and may have lower relative operating costs, lower capital costs, or greater capacity to absorb or diversify more risk while maintaining their financial strength ratings.
-Other competitors, such as mutual or reciprocal companies, are owned by or operated cooperatively for insureds and, unlike us, do not have shareholders who evaluate ROE performance.
+Other competitors, such as mutual or reciprocal companies, are owned by or operated cooperatively for insureds and, unlike us, do not have shareholders who evaluate return on equity performance.
 Consequently, some competitors may be able to price their products more competitively.
-The Internet has emerged as a significant competitive digital marketplace for existing and new competitors.
-Established insurance competitors are beginning to explore broader digital Internet offerings and implement artificial intelligence ("AI").
+The Internet is a significant competitive digital marketplace for existing and new competitors.
+Established insurance competitors are exploring broader digital Internet offerings and artificial intelligence ("AI") tools.
 New competitors with variations on traditional business models have emerged.
-Because the Internet makes it easier and less expensive to bundle products and services, it is also possible that non-insurance companies conducting business on the Internet could enter the insurance business or form strategic alliances with insurers.
-Changes in competitors and competition, particularly on the Internet, could cause changes in the supply or demand for insurance and adversely affect our business.
-The increasing importance of the Internet, technology, AI, and digital strategies in our industry also demands that we attract and retain employees in difficult-to-fill data science, advanced analytics, and information technology ("IT") roles.
-If we cannot attract and retain such employees, our results of operations and financial condition could be materially and adversely affected.
+Because the Internet makes it easier and less expensive to bundle products and services, it is also possible that non-insurance companies conducting business online could enter the insurance business or form strategic alliances with insurers.
+Changes in competitors and the competitive landscape, particularly on the Internet, could shift the supply or demand for insurance and adversely affect our business.
+The increasing importance of the Internet, technology, AI, and digital strategies in our industry also demands that we attract and retain employees in difficult-to-fill data science, advanced analytics, and IT roles.
+If we cannot attract and retain such employees, our results of operations and financial condition could be adversely affected.

 Competition - Risk 2